LOS ANGELES TIMES BOOK PRIZES

 The Los Angeles Times Book Prizes were first awarded in 1980, with the idea of honoring literary excellence and celebrating the community of readers in Los Angeles.
 The inspiration of former Times book editor Art Seidenbaum, those first prizes included awards in four book categories – fiction, history, general nonfiction and poetry – as well as the inaugural Robert Kirsch Award, which was presented to Wallace Stegner for his extraordinary career and dedication to the literature of the west.

-Now, thirty-eight years later, the Book Prizes encompass 11 categories, the Robert Kirsch Award for lifetime achievement and the Innovator’s Award.
+Now 39 years later, The Book Prizes are part of the L.A.
+Times Foundation and encompass 11 categories, including the Christopher Isherwood Prize for Autobiographical Prose, as well as the Robert Kirsch Award for lifetime achievement and the Innovator’s Award.
 The Book Prizes are dedicated to championing new voices and celebrating the highest quality of writing from authors at all stages of their careers.
 Over nearly four decades the recipients of these prizes have included a who’s who of contemporary literature, including Nobel Laureates Gabriel Garcia Marquez, Czeslaw Milosz and Doris Lessing; former U.S. Poet Laureate Robert Pinsky; National Book Award winners Joan Didion and Allen Ginsberg, Man Booker Prize winner Margaret Atwood, Newbery-Award winning children’s author Beverly Cleary, Printz Award winner John Green, children’s literacy advocate LeVar Burton, and best-selling author James Patterson.